Everything you need to know about the must-do day trips from Montreal, written by a Montreal local!

 For 2 weeks every February, this winter festival is full of amazing light shows, installations and of course skating on the Rideau Canal.

-The canal is also a great place for a walk or a bike ride with over 200 km of riverside to explore.
+The canal on the Ottawa River is also a great place for a walk or a bike ride with over 200 km of riverside to explore.

 Sitting just above the Rideau Canal is Major’s Hill Park, from which you’ll have fantastic views of the canal and even of the Parliament buildings.